We're here to help

-To celebration the 100th birthday, The Gardens was designated as a National Historic Site of Canada. including two totem poles carved onsite by recognized First Nations carvers, erected September 8th.
+To celebration the 100th birthday, The Gardens was designated as a National Historic Site of Canada. including two totem poles carved onsite by two local First Nations carvers, erected September 8th.

 Christmas skating rink installed.

-Weddings begin in the Spring Prelude, Boat Tours begin through summer months.
+Weddings began in the Spring Prelude, Boat Tours offered during summer months.

-The Rose Carousel is built and becomes operational on December 1st.
+The Rose Carousel was commissioned and became operational on December 1st.